remuslazar/neos-crlib/README.md

 There are 2 commands for importing/exporting nodes available.
 The Data is exported using the JSONL Format (one JSON record per line) and can be used directly for feeding e.g. mongoimport, to do some data mining afterwards.
-The resources are exported in the same format as the `site:export` command is using and are saved in a folder called `res` in the cwd.
+The resources are exported in the same format as the `site:export` command is generating and saved in a folder called `res` in the cwd.

 Currently the data can only be imported onto the same location, but some path manipulation features